qbqbqbqbqbqb/qubit-pipeline/README.md

 this is my pipeline for running qubit. if you are wondering why i did something a certain way, it is because i do not respect python as a language. thank you.

 TODO - by priority
+fix z->s word filter
-figure out why she randomly stops responding to twitch?? add message filters to stop replying to @ and ! move relationship score out of context directly and make it control a relationship_var i insert instead filter out random non text from some messages make skipping messages on speed stricter, lower speed
+change qubit to assistant in logs figure out why she randomly stops responding to twitch?? add message filters to stop replying to @ and ! move relationship score out of context directly and make it control a relationship_var i insert instead -> also make sure its working as expected filter out random non text from some messages make skipping messages on speed stricter, lower speed
 1. add mood class for more advanced prompt control